 This course of medication aims to stop cancer cells from growing and reproducing.
 Chemotherapy is often administered after surgery, but can also be used as a stand-alone treatment, or in combination with other therapies.

 This form of treatment uses X-rays to target cancer cells and destroy them.
 Radiotherapy can be used in combination with chemotherapy when surgery isn’t a viable option.

 If the cancer is blocking the bile duct, it can cause jaundice.
 Endoscopic surgery may relieve the pressure on the bile duct by inserting a small metal tube that keeps it open.
 Similar treatment may help keep other sections of the small intestine open if the cancer is pressing on them.

 All treatments have side effects, which is why your oncologist carefully evaluates a number of factors while working on a treatment plan for you.

 At Hunter Valley Oncology, we understand that pancreatic cancer can be a frightening diagnosis.
 Our caring oncologists aim to give you the guidance and care you need all the way through your cancer journey.

 After your GP has referred you to our Maitland or Newcastle cancer clinic, we’ll help you gain a clear understanding of your diagnosis and treatment options.

 Your first consultation begins with a review of your medical history (including your immediate family), so it’s a good idea to bring some notes with you.
 Also, your oncologist will need a list of your current medications.

 Once your cancer has been diagnosed and a treatment plan agreed upon, your treatment will begin at a centre that’s most convenient for you.
-Dr Paterson treats patients at Maitland Private hospital, Newcastle Private Hospital and Lake Macquarie Private Hospital in the Newcastle and Hunter region.
+Dr Paterson and Dr Zdenkowski treat patients at Maitland Private Hospital, Newcastle Private Hospital and Lake Macquarie Private Hospital in the Newcastle and Hunter region.